isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/t-psdk-dhls-1.4-configure/c-psdk-dhls-1.4-ui-configure/t-psdk-browser-dhls-1.4-trickplay-implement.md

 1. You can optionally listen for rate-change events, which let you know when you requested a rate change and when a rate change actually happens.

     TVSDK dispatches the following events related to trick play:

     * `mediacore.events.PlaybackRateEvent.RATE_SELECTED` when the `rate` value changes to a different value.

     * `mediacore.events.PlaybackRateEvent.RATE_PLAYING` when playback resumes at the selected rate.

     TVSDK dispatches both of these events when the player returns from trick-play mode to normal play mode.

+##Rate-change API elements {#rate-change-api}

+TVSDK includes methods, properties, and events to determine valid rates, current rates, whether trick play is supported, and other functionality related to fast forward and rewind.

 Use the following API elements to change play rates:

 * `MediaPlayer.rate` property with setter and getter functions